FKA Twigs

 A young man

-barely more than a boy
+more than a boy

 in an ill-fitting uniform.
 Not so much older